205 - 460 Springbank Dr.

 It's important to ensure that the therapist you choose is licensed and has the appropriate credentials to provide therapy.
 In Canada, therapists must be registered with a regulatory body, such as the College of Psychologists of Ontario, the College of Registered Psychotherapists of Ontario, or the Ontario Association of Social Workers.

-Finally, it's important to find a therapist who meets your needs.
+It's important to find a therapist who meets your needs.
 This may mean finding a therapist who specializes in a particular type of therapy or who has experience working with individuals who have similar issues to you.
 It's also important to find a therapist who makes you feel comfortable and who you feel you can build a therapeutic relationship with.

 Choosing the right therapist can make all the difference in the success of your therapy experience.
 By taking the time to research and find a therapist who meets your needs, you can set yourself up for a positive therapy experience.